OfficeDev/Office-Addin-TaskPane-JS/README.md

 # Office-Addin-TaskPane-JS

 This repository contains the source code used by the [Yo Office generator](https://github.com/OfficeDev/generator-office) when you create a new Office Add-in that appears in the task pane.
 You can also use this repository as a sample to base your own project from if you choose not to use the generator.

+## JavaScript
+This template is written using JavaScript.
+For the TypeScript version of this template, go to [Office-Addin-TaskPane](https://github.com/OfficeDev/Office-Addin-TaskPane).

 ## Questions and comments